ctyar/SwaggerUI.OpenApi/README.md

 ✅ Enable all the documents

-⏳ Implement all Swagger UI options
+✅ Implement all Swagger UI options

+⏳ Improve test coverage

 ## Acknowledgement